-The City may, at its discretion, conduct maintenance and repair activities on gravel streets.
-Such an action will not constitute an express or implicit decision by the City to accept maintenance responsibility for such a street.
+The City may, at its discretion, conduct maintenance and repair activities on gravel streets and alleys.
+Such an action will not constitute an express or implicit decision by the City to accept maintenance responsibility for such a street or alley.

 B. Disputes regarding the condition of the unimproved street are private actions among affected property owners.

-(Amended by Ordinance No. 177124, effective January 10, 2003.)
+(Amended by Ordinance Nos.
+177124 and 190479, effective June 30, 2021.)
 The City assumes no responsibility for maintenance, construction or reconstruction of any street until and unless:

 A. The street has been constructed to City standards and specifications; and

-B. The City has expressly accepted maintenance responsibility for the street.
+B. The City has expressly accepted maintenance responsibility for the street by the City Engineer.